Online Learning-Enhanced High Order Adaptive Safety Control: Learning-enhanced High-order Adaptive Control Barrier Functions

 \subsection{Learning-enhanced HO-aCBFs}

-Simplified models are often chosen for their efficiency and analytical advantages in robotics applications.
-These models, however, do not capture the true dynamics.
-For example, a quadrotor cannot follow a double integrator trajectory precisely due to its kinematic constraints.
-Time-varying external residual dynamics, such as wind turbulence or downwash effect between quadrotors flying in close proximity, also introduce an unmodeled nonlinear term to the model.
-Our approach enables a high-order adaptive CBF to learn such model mismatches and external dynamics from data, therefore, improving safety on the fly.
+A simple nominal model is analytically convenient, but often does not capture the true dynamics.
+For instance, a quadrotor cannot exactly track a double integrator trajectory due to its kinematic constraints.
+External residual dynamics, such as wind turbulence or downwash effect between nearby quadrotors, can introduce nonlinear dynamics.
+Our approach allows an adaptive CBF to learn these model mismatches and external disturbances from data, improving safety online.

-We assume the true dynamics as in~\eqref{eq:dynamics}, where we consider a time-varying model perturbation term $d(\mathbf{x})$, which depends on the robot state and is allowed to change over time.
-We formulate our hybrid model, combining the known nominal dynamics with a neural ODE approximated residual dynamics, as follows
+We assume the true dynamics as in~\eqref{eq:dynamics}, where residual dynamics $d(\mathbf{x})$ depend on the state and are allowed to change over time.
+We define a hybrid model, combining the nominal model with a neural network residual model, as follows,

 where $\hat{d}_{\boldsymbol{\theta}}$ denotes the residual dynamics estimated by a neural network parameterized with $\boldsymbol{\theta}$.